TACC-Cloud/agave-cli/docs/contributing/set-up-git.md

 ```

 To create a signature, you configure your username and email address in Git.
-You can set these globally or locally on just your agave-cli repository.
+You can set these globally or locally on just your Tapis-CLI repository.
 You must sign with your real name.
 You can sign your `git` commit automatically with `git commit -s`.
-Agave-CLI does not accept anonymous contributions or contributions through
+Tapis-CLI does not accept anonymous contributions or contributions through
 pseudonyms.

 As you change code in your fork, you'll want to keep it in sync with the
-changes others make in the original Agave-CLI repository.
+changes others make in the original Tapis-CLI repository.
 To make syncing easier, you'll also add a _remote_ called `upstream` that
 points to the original repository.
 A remote is just another project version hosted on the internet or network.

 To configure your username, email, and add a remote:
-1. Change to the root of your `agave-CLI` repository.
+1. Change to the root of your `Tapis-CLI` repository.
    ```
-   $ cd ~/repos/agave-cli
+   $ cd ~/repos/Tapis-CLI
    ```

 2. Set you `user.name` for the repository.